cardstack/cardwallet/README.md

 MATCH_TYPE=appstore
 MATCH_APP_IDENTIFIER=com.cardstack.cardpay
 ```

 Once this is setup, and you have git access to the `cardwallet-context` repository, you can run `yarn contexts:sync` to pull all environment variables down into a root `.env` file.

 If you get an error and are prompted to login to Github when following the instructions to resolve, enter your username and when you are prompted for password, enter your Github personal access token.

 ### Adding Secrets

 If you have already completed the necessary steps for pulling secrets, and have write access to the `cardwallet-context` repository, then you can now update these secrets within the context repo.

 First, ensure that you have the current up to date variables by running `yarn contexts:sync`.
 Once you have these, you can add or change any environment variables and run the [publish commands](#publishing).

+## Manual Release

+### Android

+To generate an Android bundle for release, make sure to have synced the secrets in order to have the `envs` and `release-keys` then run:

+`yarn android:bundle`